apache/echarts-doc/en/option/partial/coord-sys.md

 {{if: ${parallel} }}
 ## parallelIndex(number) = 0

-Using the index of [parallel coordinates](~parallel), which is  useful when there are multiple parallel coordinates in one graphic chart.
+Index of [parallel coordinates](~parallel) to combine with, which is useful for multiple parallel axes in one chart.

 {{/if}}